 As teachers, we want to create a vibrant classroom community that engages our students, makes them excited to learn, and helps them feel safe and loved.

 There are *so many* facets involved - so many strategies we can employ.
-We go into more of them in our free Respectful, Responsible & Engaged training as well as our full Beyond Classroom Management course.
+We go into more of them in our free How to Reduce Disruptions without Yelling, Begging, or Bribing training as well as our full Classroom Management 101 course.
 But for today, let’s discuss four simple strategies that will help you create a stronger classroom community.

 create a strong classroom community

 Too often teachers throw themselves into creating a positive culture while ignoring the need for strong classroom management.
 But that's like trying to build a house with a foundation.

 In order to have a thriving classroom community, your students need to respect you.
 And that won’t happen if your classroom is out of control.

 It’s critical that we have high expectations and hold our students to them.
 That we consistently deal with problems that occur.
 That we kindly insist students follow procedures, and that we only set limits we can actually enforce.

 If you’re struggling to keep order, please join us in our free training How to Reduce Disruptions without Yelling, Begging, or Bribing.
 You can reduce disruptions and get to the point where you can actually teach and your students can focus & learn.

 2. Employ the 2 x 10 strategy.